karlseguin/mqttz/readme.md

 A higher-level wrapper that uses the standard library is planned.

+## Examples
+See example/subscriber.zig and example/publisher.zig for basic examples.
+While these example use `std` and an allocator (briefly), `mqttz` itself does not rely on `std` and is allocation-free.

+Start the subscriber via: `zig build example_subscriber`.
+Then start the publisher via: `zig build example_publisher`.

+You should see 3 messages printed in your subscriber, then both programs will exit.
+These example connect to [test.mosquitto.org](https://test.mosquitto.org/), so please be respectful.

 ## Overview
 The approach of `mqtt.Mqtt(T)` is to have T provide the `read`, `write` and `close` functions.
 This decouples the `Mqtt(T)` library from the platform implementation.